jieli-matrix/SparseADRules.jl/README.md

 [中文版本](README_CN.md)

-This is a repository for the Summer 2021 of Open Source Promotion Plan.
-NiSparseArrays implements operations in [SparseArrays](https://docs.julialang.org/en/v1/stdlib/SparseArrays/) in a reversible way by [NiLang](https://giggleliu.github.io/NiLang.jl/dev/).
+`NiSparseArrays` is a part of the [Summer 2021 of Open Source Promotion Plan](https://summer.iscas.ac.cn/#/?lang=en).
+It implements the backward rules for sparse matrix operations using [`NiLang`](https://giggleliu.github.io/NiLang.jl/dev/) and ports these rules to [`ChainRules`](https://github.com/JuliaDiff/ChainRules.jl).

 ## Background

-Sparse matrices are extensively used in scientific computing, however there is no automatic differentiation package in Julia yet to handle sparse matrix operations yet.
-This project will utilize the reversible embedded domain-specific language NiLang.jl to differentiate sparse matrix operations by re-writing the sparse functions in Julia base in a reversible style.
-Furthermore, the generated backward rules would be generated to ChainRules.jl as an extension.
+Sparse matrices are extensively used in scientific computing, however there is no automatic differentiation package in Julia yet to handle sparse matrix operations.
+This project utilizes the reversible embedded domain-specific language `NiLang.jl` to differentiate sparse matrix operations by writing the sparse matrix operations in a reversible style.
+The generated backward rules are ported to `ChainRules.jl` as an extension, so that one can access these features in an automatic differentiation package like [`Zygote`](https://github.com/FluxML/Zygote.jl), [`Flux`](https://github.com/FluxML/Flux.jl) and [`Diffractor`](https://github.com/JuliaDiff/Diffractor.jl) directly.

 ## Install